-A former high school English teacher, I’ve taught in Rochester, New York at The Harley School, Brighton High School, Twelve Corners Middle School, as well as at The Northfield Mount Hermon School, in Massachusetts.
-I now teach work with high school students through focused tutoring on college application essays.
+In my previous life as a high school English teacher, I taught for a few years at The Harley School and Brighton High School in Rochester, New York.
+I continue to work with students each fall through focused tutoring on college application essays.
 Testimonials from two of my former students are below:

 “Sejal taught me how to start papers when I was completely lost as well as how to be concise with my writing, two things I had struggled with a lot.
 Even after my first time working with her, I became a noticeably better writer and editor.
 Sejal gave me—an engineer—a greater appreciation for writing.”—Sangam Munsiff, Pittsford Sutherland High School, University of Michigan at Ann Arbor